 You might think you don't have to worry about shipping costs if you use FBA.
 Not true.
 FBA sellers have to ship their items to an Amazon Fulfillment Center, so even though Amazon will take care of shipping the item to the buyer, you still have shipping and handling costs.
 Take the time to determine what those costs are so you can cover them in your item’s price.

-FBA sellers should also note that they can get discount shipping through Amazon Partnered Carriers.
+FBA sellers should also note that they can get discounted shipping through Amazon Partnered Carriers.

 If you use Fulfillment by Amazon, you will have to pay a series of fees.
 These are variable and cumulative.
-For example, you have to pay a monthly storage fee for each item, and this rate is higher during the holiday season (October through December) than the rest of the year.
+For example, you must pay a monthly storage fee for each item, and this rate is higher during the holiday season (October through December) than the rest of the year.

 FBA fees may change from time to time as well.
-For example, in 2018, fee changes occurred on April 1, August 15, and September 15.
+For example, in 2020, fee changes occurred on February 18.
 It’s therefore important that you get the rates directly from the horse’s mouth.
 You can find current FBA rates here.

 In order to calculate the full cost of selling on Amazon as an FBA seller, you’ll need to estimate how long each of your items is going to stay in storage.
 Then use that estimate—plus the weight and dimensions of your product—to determine your average FBA fees per sale.